bbauska/W3Cx-5of5/README.md

 If I click on the video player, you see that&#41; Ok!
-By adding a controls attribute it will display a control bar with buttons for play, pause... for adjusting the volume... for going forward and backward video and so on.
+By adding a controls attribute it will display a control bar with buttons for play, pause&#155; for adjusting the volume&#155; for going forward and backward video and so on.
 And if I remove this, you don&apos;t have anymore the control, bar so you can make you own control bar for the video player.
 Let&apos;s try it!